tc39/notes/es9/2018-11/nov-29.md

 TST: I think we can discuss the alternatives.

-MM: I like that the registratoin might take an optional key, and it's if you provide the key, it's the key you use to unregister.
+MM: I like that the registration might take an optional key, and it's if you provide the key, it's the key you use to unregister.

 TST: Assume you're using an object as your key.
 Nothing prevents you from creating a weak ref using that object as your target.
 Then when you call unregister it's ambiguous.